-The General Assembly will continue its work to create an environment that fosters economic growth.
-The House of Delegates has defeated 26 separate tax hikes since 2003, saving families and businesses over $30.2 billion.
+The General Assembly continues its work to create an environment that fosters economic growth.
+The House of Delegates has defeated 26 separate tax hikes since 2003, saving families and businesses over $30.2 billion, defeating $770 million in tax increases proposed by House Democrats in 2018 alone.
 Delegate Landes will continue to seek ways to provide regulatory relief to small businesses, encourage innovators and entrepreneurs, and create real economic growth for Virginia families.